cjhannah/Dewitcher-2/README.md

 The most advanced Console class for Cosmos
 -Advanced PIT
--PCAudio driver + musical note frequencies
+- PCAudio driver + musical note frequencies
--Graphical Textmenu with Themepack support
+- Graphical Textmenu with Themepack support
--ACPI for Shutdown/Reboot
+- ACPI for Shutdown/Reboot
--MD5 and Rotation algorithms
+- MD5 and Rotation algorithms
--Kernel extensions
+- Kernel extensions
--Streams
+- Streams
--ProgressBars
+- ProgressBars
--Advanced RTC
+- Advanced RTC
--Bluescreens
+- Bluescreens
--Multiple key layouts (QWERTZ, QWERTY and AZERTY) ..take a look at the source for more ;)
+- Multiple key layouts (QWERTZ, QWERTY and AZERTY) ..take a look at the source for more ;)

 You can find tutorials under the Documentation tab =) This will be in the next release:

--Atom File System
+- Atom File System
--Console animations
+- Console animations
--Basic memory management
+- Basic memory management
--AZERTY keymapping
+- AZERTY keymapping
--Improved QWERTZ keymapping
+- Improved QWERTZ keymapping

 ##Team
 A massive thankyou to the original Dewitcher devs for putting this framework together.
 In no order they are:
--SplittyDev
+- SplittyDev
--Aurora01
+- Aurora01
--GruntXProductions
+- GruntXProductions
--UniqOS
+- UniqOS
--AtomOS
+- AtomOS
--zdimension
+- zdimension
--Kenneth
+- Kenneth